Pumpkin Seed Brittle

 Instructions

-1. Preheat the oven: Set your oven to 300°F (150°C) and line a 12×10-inch baking sheet with parchment paper.
+1. Preheat the oven – Heat the oven to 300°F and line a 12×10-inch baking sheet with parchment paper, leaving a slight overhang on the sides for easy lifting once cooled.

 FAQ